lofar-astron/factor/docs/pipelines/source/facetimage.rst

 	MS files from the previous step with ``FACET_DATA_ALL`` columns.

 Output
-    For each band, a phase-shifted dataset with all no sources in the ``DATA`` column.
+    For each band, a phase-shifted dataset with all sources in the ``DATA`` column.

 Pipeline Steps
     shift_all